-Every person has a different skin type, which needs a specific range of products that caters to their distinct needs.
-Stop using products just because they are in trend, or because your favorite celebrity endorses it.
-Know what is your skin type and get a consult from an expert to help you choose the best skin care products that work for you.
-At the same time, stop using skin care products that sting or burn.
-When your skin burns or stings, it means your skin is irritated.
-Irritating your skin can make it look older.
+Every person’s skin is unique, which needs a specific range of product that caters to their distinct needs.
+Stop using products just because they are on trend, or because your favourite celebrity endorses them.
+Know what is your skin type and get a consult with an expert to help you choose the best skin care products that work for you.
+Make sure your daily care routine includes vitamins such as Vit A, E, and c.

 - Take care of your neck, shoulders, and hands too

 Premature skin aging is not only applicable to the face, it can happen to your neck, shoulders, and hands too.
 The skin on those body areas are thin and sensitive, so it is important to take care of them too.
 Use your skincare products on your neck and décolletage and moisturise your shoulders and hands before sleep.
 Don’t forget using a sunscreen on these areas.